Woodland Caribou Provincial Park is arguably one of Ontario Parks’ best destinations for backcountry wilderness camping and canoeing.

 Resources and Services

 Visitors can access the park via road to an entry point, remote fly in or use a waterway entry.
-Note that there are no roads located within the boundary of the park.
+There are no roads located within the boundary of the park.

 Woodland Caribou has a number of canoe outfitters, outpost camps, main base lodges and local service providers that can help make your trip to the park unforgettable.
-Ground and water shuttle services are available to your entry point if needed.
+Ground and water shuttle services are available to your entry point.
 Check the Bulletin Board pages of our Park Information Guide for contacts.

 We recommend purchasing the Woodland Caribou Provincial Park Adventure Series Canoe Route Map to assist with trip planning.
 You may purchase a copy online, via your canoe outfitter, or by contacting the park office.

-Below are some other helpful documents for planning:
+Below are some helpful documents for planning your trip:

 Park Permits